Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Numerical examples

+The MC-FEA uses $N_{MC} = 500$ samples per evaluation.
+The total combinatorial search space is $54^{105}$, a prohibitively large number that renders any exhaustive strategy infeasible.

+With 105 independent categorical variables, this benchmark is the first medium-scale stress test for COBALT and the regime where the random tree decomposition matters.
+With no grouping symmetry, the interaction topology among variables is unknown a priori.
+COBALT's uniformly random spanning-tree sampling exposes different pairwise couplings at each iteration, keeping the surrogate from committing to one fragile interaction pattern.
+Within the same budget, deterministic manifold optimization fails to find competitive feasible designs at this scale, since the feasible-decoding fraction collapses rapidly with dimensionality.
+Continuous latent-space Bayesian optimization still finds reasonable designs early on, but its decoding failure rate climbs sharply.
+At 105 variables, a single rounding-off error in one variable can cascade through the truss connectivity and breach buckling constraints in distant members.
+COBALT sidesteps this mode by confining every acquisition step to the discrete anchored graph.
+Its SAAS-GP prior also masks irrelevant latent dimensions, preserving surrogate fidelity under the tight budget.

-Fig. \ref{fig:105bar_latent_path} further visualizes the corresponding optimization trajectory in the low-dimensional latent space under uncertainty.
-The discrete catalog anchors are embedded as fixed points in the latent manifold, and the blue squares indicate successive BO-evaluated steps.
-The solid path traces the progression from the initial anchor (orange square) to the global best feasible design (red star), and the dashed segment records the exploratory steps taken after the current best was identified.
-Every evaluated candidate coincides with a catalog anchor, confirming that the graph-based search operates exclusively on physically valid discrete instances throughout the optimization.
+Fig.~\ref{fig:105bar_physical_path} shows a representative optimization trajectory in the physical attribute space.
+The plotted variables are represented by their cross-sectional attributes $(A, I_y, I_z)$.
+COBALT first locates a coarse allocation of heavy and light sections across the structure.
+It then refines individual member assignments, reflecting the alternation between trust-region expansion for global exploration and graph-based discrete search for local exploitation.
+Fig.~\ref{fig:105bar_latent_path} visualizes the same trajectory in the low-dimensional latent space.
+Catalog anchors appear as fixed points and blue squares mark successive BO-evaluated steps.
+The solid path connects the initial anchor (orange square) to the best observed feasible design (red star).
+The dashed segment records the exploratory steps taken after this best design was identified.
+Every evaluated candidate coincides with a catalog anchor, confirming that the search operates only on physically valid discrete instances.